Maverick7728/Proactive-Work-Life-Assistant/README.md

 ### Meeting Scheduling
 ```
-User: "Setup a meeting for arnav yash and priyansh on 10 august, 2025"
+User: "Setup a meeting for Nidhi manoj and priyansh on 10 august, 2025"

 Assistant:
-1. Extracts names: arnav, yash, priyansh
+1. Extracts names: Nidhi, manoj, priyansh
-2. Checks their calendars for Aug 10, 2025
+2. Checks their calendars for July 27, 2025
 3. Finds common free time slots
 4. Presents options to user
 5. Gets confirmation